 Let us have a look at our media especially our movies and television.
 How do they portray choices?
-The first thing that comes to my mind is the dialogue “uski naa mein bhi haan hai”.
 The hero of the movie happily ignores the wishes and the personal space of the girl he desires.
 He is shown to go to any extent to win her over despite she stating her choice clearly.
 From hiring fake goons to forcing her to dance with him everything is justified till the time she changes her choice.
-And this is the good guy in the whole movie???
+And this is the good guy in the whole movie!

 What does this teach the impressionable generation watching this ridiculous disrespect of choice?
 Does it not encourage a person to believe that it is okay to ignore a girl’s protest?
 Does it not show that it is okay to force your choice on to a girl?
 Or that the girl has no right to say no?
 Does this not indirectly justify the crime against women?